bmc0/dsp/README.md

 	or zero input ports, it will be instantiated multiple times to handle multi-channel input.

+	Controls which are not explicitly set or are set to `-` will use default values (if available).

 	The `LADSPA_PATH` environment variable can be used to set the search path for plugins.
 * `stats [ref_level]`